dbcook/openrocket-database/README.md

 Madcow has spotty dimensional and mass data on its website; perhaps 2/3 of the parts have some useful data.
 Mass information is missing for many nose cones, especially the larger ones.
+For some parts including FT115, FC45, FC55 and FC80 there is no data at all.

 Madcow absorbed the former Rocketry Warehouse line (which had been operated by the owner of Performance Rocketry) in 2016.
 Even before this, the fiberglass tubes and nose cones sold